-In order to protect the privacy of a family, the school will not release information concerning a family except by permission.
-Families who are enrolled in the school shall not give out the directory, information in it, or use information otherwise obtained through the school for business, profit, or charitable organizations, without the permission of the family.
+To protect the privacy of a family, the school will not release information concerning a family except by permission.
+Families who are enrolled in the school shall not give out or use family contact information without the family's consent.